-- Duncan The rightful King of Scotland and father to Malcolm.
-Murdered by the Macbeths while a guest in their home. - Malcolm- King Duncan's son and the rightful heir to the throne of Scotland.
-Flees to England after his father's murder. - Macbeth- Initally, Thane of Cawdor, after murdering the rightful King, Duncan, Macbeth becomes King of Scotland. - Lady Macbeth- Macbeth's wife and "partner in greatness".
-She prods Macbeth into the murder of King Duncan. - Banquo A Scottish nobleman and friend to Macbeth.
+Duncan- The rightful King of Scotland and father to Malcolm.
+Murdered by the Macbeths while a guest in their home.

+Malcolm- King Duncan's son and the rightful heir to the throne of Scotland.
+Flees to England after his father's murder.

+Macbeth - Thane of Glamis; later, Thane of Cawdor.
+After murdering King Duncan, Macbeth becomes King of Scotland.

+Lady Macbeth- Macbeth's wife and "partner in greatness".
+She prods Macbeth into the murder of King Duncan.

+Banquo- A Scottish nobleman and friend to Macbeth.
 He is with Macbeth when they meet the Weird Sisters, and their prophecy places his heirs upon the throne.

-Macbeth initially refuses to murder Duncan, telling his wife:

-I have bought Golden opinions from all sorts of people, Which would be worn now in their newest gloss, Not cast aside so soon.
+Fleance-Banquo's young son.

+Macduff- A nobleman of Scotland, loyal to the murdered King, who inspires Prince Malcolm to return and fight for his birthright.

+Ross- A Scottish nobleman who remains in Scotland after Macduff departs for England.

+Lennox- A Scottish nobleman.

+Siward- Uncle to Malcolm; general of the English forces.

+The Weird Sisters- The three "witches" who predict the futures of Banquo and Macbeth.